HealthSamurai/documentation/security-and-access-control-1/auth/smart-app/smart-of-fhir.md

       - "./growth-chart/standalone:/app/standalone"
 ```

-Create the `.env` file and fill in your Devbox License ID and License Key:
+Create the `.env` file and fill in your Aidbox License ID and License Key:

 ```bash
 AIDBOX_LICENSE_ID=